rbisdorff/Digraph3/docSphinx/pearls.rst

      'a6'  |   +2  -2   +1   -2   +2   +4   -2
      'a7'  |   +2  -2   +1   -1   +3   +2   +4

 As expected, all *reflexive* comparisons confirm an unanimous outranking situations: all decision alternatives are indeed trivially *as well performing as* themselves.
-But there appear also two non reflexive unanimous outranking situations: when comparing alternative *a4* with alternatives *a5* and *a6*.
+But there appear also two non reflexive unanimous outranking situations: when comparing alternative *a4* with alternatives *a5* and *a6* (see :numref:`exStab` Line 25).

 We may for instance inspect the details of how alternatives *a4* and *a5* compare.

 .. code-block:: pycon
    :linenos:
+   :caption: Comparing Decision Alternatives *a4* and *a5*
+   :name: exComp45

    >>> g.showPairwiseComparison('a4','a5')
     *------------  pairwise comparison ----*